 Small USB module to read very precisely the output of two 4-20mA sensors.
 The device can convert the current measure to the equivalent physical measure on the fly, and includes a built-in datalogger.

 This tiny USB device can drive up to 146 smart RGB LEDs such as WS2812B, WS2812C and SK6812.

 GNSS receiver (for GPS and GLONASS satellites) with integrated data logger

-USB interface driving a tiny electromagnetic relay capable of switching directly mains powered appliances, up to 1250W.
+Compact USB interface driving five electromagnetic relays capable of switching directly mains powered appliances, up to 1250W per channel.